botaul/botmaster/README.md

 # twitter_autobase
 A Twitter bot that can read your DMs, then tweets like Twitter autobase.
 This project is a re-code of [autodm_base](https://github.com/ydhnwb/autodm_base)-[ydhnwb](https://github.com/ydhnwb) with many improvements and fixed bugs.
 I know this bot is not perfect yet, issues and pull requests are welcome.
 If you like my projects, support me by giving me a star!
 Please report if you found a bug!
-If you have any questions, feel free to contact me on [Twitter/synthesis____](twitter.com/synthesis____).
+If you have any questions, feel free to contact me on [Twitter (synthesis____)](https://twitter.com/synthesis____).

 ## Notes
 ### Auto Accept message